Higher-Order Components Dictate Higher-Order Contagion Dynamics in Hypergraphs

-A hypergraph is a data structure expressing group interactions and consists of nodes representing elements and hyperedges representing interactions between elements.
-In a network, one edge represents the interaction only between two nodes, whereas, in a hypergraph, one hyperedge represents the interaction between an arbitrary number of nodes.
+A hypergraph is a data structure expressing group interactions and consists of nodes representing elements and hyperedges representing interactions between elements~\cite{1989BergeHypergraphs}.
+In a network, an edge represents the interaction only between two nodes, whereas, in a hypergraph, the hyperedge represents the interaction between an arbitrary number of nodes.
 In other words, a hypergraph is a generalization of a network.
-Two new degrees of freedom arise when the network is generalized to a hypergraph.
-As described above, the first is the number of interacting nodes in a single (hyper)edge.
-The second is the number of common nodes between two (hyper)edges.
-Two edges in a graph can only share one node, but two hyperedges in a hypergraph can share more than one node.
-Most research so far has focused on the first degree of freedom, but we would like to focus on the second degree of freedom~\cite{2018CooleyThe, 2020AksoyHypernetwork, 2021LeeHow}.
-To this end, we introduce \mbox{$m$-th-order} connectivity in hypergraphs as the connectivity between two hyperedges sharing $m$ common nodes and \mbox{$m$-th-order} component as the connected component only through \mbox{$m$-th-} or higher-order connectivities as shown in Fig.~\ref{Fig:Definition}.
-We call the components with $m \geq 2$ to be the HOCs.
-We use the term the hyperdegree $k$ of a node as the number of hyperedges that the node belongs to; and the size $s$ of a hyperedge as the number of nodes belonging to the hyperedge.
+We use the term the degree $k$ of a node for the number of hyperedges that the node belongs to; and the size $s$ of a hyperedge for the number of nodes belonging to the hyperedge.